JAVA holds a candidate panel on jail injustices Sunday at 3 p.m.

 In cells as small as 9.73 square feet, roughly 10 by 10 feet, where three inmates are forced to sleep in two-person cells, one inmate sleeps on the floor next to the toilet.
 The cramped conditions are brought on because of the inmate classifications that overcrowd some blocks, Sheriff David Gladieux says.

-The injunction put the county criminal justice system in a near panic to reduce the population from the now 732 inmates and make provisions to lower it to 593 – if the current jail is kept standing.
+The injunction put the county criminal justice system in a near panic to reduce the population to 732 inmates and make provisions to lower it to 593 – if the current jail is kept standing.
 The jail population has hovered around 800 inmates for several years, often nearing 900 during the summer.

 What to expect at Sunday’s meeting